shubshindeinvtech/hrmsengine/Deploy_MERN_on_VPS.md

 ### 7. Notes

-1. If you puch any new changes in repo
+1. If you push any new changes in repo

 ```bash
 git pull origin